 Like crosses seen in many other symbols, this does not necessarily relate to Christianity.
 (See for example, the Kabbalah Cross)

 The four spokes point to zodiac symbols associated with the equinoxes and solstices of winter, summer, spring and autumn.
 The equivalent old Babylonian symbols may relate to the four images in the Hebrew Bible, which are linked to the four Evangelists of Christ; Matthew, Mark, Luke and John.
 (See Evangelists Cross) There's a whole pile of speculation in much of this, but many people like to see a link between astrology and Jesus.

 Earlier civilizations, particularly in Asia, have attributed gemstones with magical properties and astrologers have assigned gems of certain colours to the twelve signs.
-From this, and with the helpful support of jewelry makers, we have the Birth Stone Cross.
+From this, and with the helpful support of jewellery makers, we have the Birth Stone Cross.